neogeny/TatSu/README.rst

         Python 3.8 introduced new language features that allow writing better programs more clearly, and all code compatible with Python 3.7 should run fine on 3.8 with minor, or no changes.

-Python has adopted an anual release schedule (PEP-602), and Python 3.9 is  due to be released on June 2020.
+        Python has adopted an anual release schedule (PEP-602).

+        Python 3.9 is due to be released on June 2020 Python 3.7 will have bugfix releases only until mid 2020 Python 3.6 had its last bugfix release on December 2019 Python 3.5 entered "security fixes only" mode since August 2018 Python 2.7 reached its end of life on January 2020

-        There are compelling reasons to upgrade 3.x projects to Python 3.8 (and no reasons not to).
+        There are compelling reasons to upgrade 3.x projects to Python 3.8

-        Python 3.7 will have bugfix releases only until mid 2020.
-        Python 3.6 had its last bugfix release on December 2019.
-        Python 3.5 has now entered "security fixes only" mode.
-        Python 2.7 reached its end of life on January 2020.

         """
         pass